microsoft/PowerApps-Samples/cds/orgsvc/C#/SerializeDeserializeEntity/README.md

 ## What this sample does

-The `IOrganizationService` message is intended to be used in a scenario where it contains data that provides programmatic access to the metadata and data for an organization.
+The `DataContractSerializer` message is intended to be used in a scenario where it Serializes and deserializes an instance of a type into an XML stream or document using a supplied data contract.
+This class cannot be inherited.

 ## How this sample works